callred22/RESTFul-API-Project/README.md

 The user gets saved into the database with the state and zipcode, after which they can pull the information with a GET request to get their specific information as shown below:

+ - URLs
+ - - /v1/user?user=*userpincode*&state=*updatedstate*&zip=*updatedzip*
+ Just change the state and zip arguments to whatever needs to be saved, you do have to include both state and zip.

 ## GET (user-specific)
 User sends GET request to api with the following parameters:
  - user (pincode for user (already created in POST request))

 The user will receive information partaining to their originally created state and zipcode

+ - URLs
+ - - /v1/user?user=*userpincode*

 ## PATCH (user-specific)
 User sends PATCH request to api with the following parameters: